dirtystylus/eleventy-test/posts/philippines-japan-2023-part-5/index.md

 ## Balicasag Island

 The next day we boarded a boat to Balicasag Island, a popular destination for snorkeling.
+The bangka was *loud*!
+I recommend bringing earplugs if you’re taking these smaller boats around islands—some of them have engine mufflers, and some will absolutely shatter your eardrums.

 ![A family boards an outrigger boat using a short set of wooden stairs.](PXL_20230630_003424152.jpg "Photo © Joseph Llobrera")